-Bixby is available in English and Korean languages.
-And so far it has had a slightly different approach to voice requests to say Amazon (shopping); Google (search), Apple (music) and Microsoft (office).
+Bixby is available in English and Korean languages, and so far it has a slightly different approach to voice requests than, say, Amazon (shopping), Google (search), Apple (music) and Microsoft (office).

 Bixby: What devices is it built into?

-These phones include: the Samsung Galaxy S7 and S7 Edge, the Samsung Galaxy S6 and S6 Edge, and on the mid-range front, the Galaxy J3, J5, J7 and J7+.
+Bixby can be sideloaded onto other Samsung Galaxy phones running Android Nougat or later via the Bixby APK.
+These phones include the Samsung Galaxy S7 and S7 Edge, the Samsung Galaxy S6 and S6 Edge, and on the mid-range front, the Galaxy J3, J5, J7 and J7+.
 Last year's Samsung Galaxy Tab 8.0 tablet can also get in on the Bixby action.

 Read next: Living with Samsung's The Frame TV

-It's also worth noting that if you have Bixby running on multiple devices â say a phone and a TV â the voice assistant will run on the device closest to you.
+It's also worth noting that if you have Bixby running on multiple devices â say a phone and a TV â the voice assistant will respond on the device closest to you.

 Bixby: The Samsung smart home

-Samsung's long term play, though, is to have *all* its tech "IOT ready" and "intelligent" by 2020.
-That's a bold ambition that the company has repeated over the past few months and one that shouldn't be taken lightly.
+Samsung's long term play, though, is to have all its tech "IOT ready" and "intelligent" by 2020.
+That's a bold ambition that the company has repeated over the past few months, and one that shouldn't be taken lightly.